Print view logo

 You may withdraw from the study at any time.
 Your decision to withdraw will not result in any penalty or loss of benefits and will not affect the medical care or benefits to which you are otherwise entitled.

-In order to withdraw, please send an email to the WellSpan study team at email - Genehealthproject@wellspan.org.
+To withdraw, please send an email to the WellSpan study team at GeneHealthProject@wellspan.org.